orgua/shepherd_v2_planning/docs/00_overview/concept_shepherd.md

 ## Technical details

-- Beaglebone Green with 1 Core for Linux and heavy use of PRU for low-latency code
+- BeagleBone Green with 1 Core for Linux and heavy use of PRU for low-latency code
 - target-voltage 0 to 4.5 V, max 50 mA per Target
     - 16 bit DAC, LSB results in 76 uV
     - 100 kHz sampling rate, jitter max +- 90 ns, 95% Quantile is 60 ns